 Toshiba's score of 80 is higher than 88% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2023, Toshiba Corporation reported total greenhouse gas emissions of approximately 328,160,000,000 kg CO2e.
 This includes Scope 1 emissions of about 220,000,000 kg CO2e, Scope 2 emissions of approximately 320,000,000 kg CO2e, and significant Scope 3 emissions, notably 318,420,000,000 kg CO2e from the use of sold products.
 Toshiba has set ambitious climate commitments under its Environmental Future Vision 2050, aiming for carbon neutrality across its entire value chain by FY2050.
-Near-term targets include a reduction of Scope 1 and Scope 2 emissions by 70% by FY2030 from a FY2019 baseline.
+Near-term targets include a 70% reduction in Scope 1 and Scope 2 emissions by FY2030, based on 2019 levels.
 Additionally, the company aims to reduce Scope 3 emissions by 70% over the same timeframe.
-The company has also committed to reducing absolute Scope 1 and 2 GHG emissions by 28% by 2030, as per its Science Based Targets initiative (SBTi) commitments.
-Long-term goals include a 90% reduction in all scopes (1, 2, and 3) by FY2050, with specific targets for Scope 1 and 2 emissions set at 90% reduction by the same year.
-Toshiba's emissions data is sourced directly from the company, with no cascading from a parent organization.
-The company is actively working towards its climate goals, demonstrating a commitment to sustainability and environmental responsibility.
+These targets are aligned with the Science Based Targets initiative (SBTi), which confirms Toshiba's commitment to reducing absolute Scope 1 and 2 emissions by 28% by 2030 from a 2019 baseline.
+The company also plans to achieve a 90% reduction in all scopes by FY2050.
+Toshiba's emissions data and climate commitments reflect its proactive approach to addressing climate change, positioning itself as a leader in sustainability within the electrical equipment and machinery sector.

 Access structured emissions data, company-specific emission factors, and source documents